This site uses necessary cookies

 We use Matomo Analytics to understand how our website is used and to improve your experience.
 This tool gathers limited information about the device you use to access the UK Data Service website.
 To learn more, please see our Privacy Policy.

-Data from a new study on the experiences of women who have survived domestic abuse is now available through the UK Data Service.
-The Women Who Have Survived Domestic Abuse and Their Accommodation Experiences in England study includes responses from 40 women who have survived domestic abuse, with a particular focus on their experiences accessing accommodation and domestic abuse support.
+The Women Who Have Survived Domestic Abuse and Their Accommodation Experiences in England study includes in-depth interviews with 40 women, with a particular focus on their experiences accessing accommodation and domestic abuse support after having to leave their homes due to domestic abuse.

 The importance of accommodation